 ACCESS DENIEDerror when writing to the

 HOSTSfile.
-The solution would be to simply run Notepad elevated (right-click and choose “Run as Administrator”) to be able to write to
+The solution would be to run Notepad elevated (right-click and choose “Run as Administrator”) to write to the

 Step 3: Saving the Output